 Main Collective Agreement

 The Collective Agreement (CA) expires at the end of March 2019.
 We need to bargain to renew it, organise pay increases and improve terms and conditions.
-Only union members get to have a say on the CA and a vote on the outcome of the bargaining.
-Non-union staff are not part of this process.
-They have to negotiate individually with MPI.
+Union members get to have a say on the CA and a vote on the outcome of the bargaining.
+Non-union staff are not part of this process - they have to negotiate individually with MPI.

 Steps leading to bargaining

 - National Delegates Committee met in late Feb to finalise the claims

 - The final version of the claims are here PSA-MPI-bargaining-claims-2019.pdf

 - Member meetings to discuss claims – Feb / Mar

 - Members voted to endorse the claims, advocates and ratification process - Mar